albert-moller/albert-moller.github.io/README.md

 ## Conclusion

 All in all, this exploration successfully determined some of the main topics that were discussed on Twitter by US Senators during the first year of the Biden administration.
 The network was explored in depth, and it was concluded that the US Senators on Twitter network was significantly different from a random network.
 Additionally, the assortativity by political party was explored, and it was determined that connections within the same party are significantly higher than chance.
 A centrality analysis was conducted to find the most important and influential senators in the network according to the closeness and eigenvector centralities.
-Having built wordclouds for the communities that existed in the network, the main topics of discussion derived from the terms in the wordclouds were climate change, student debt, technology, opioids, employement, and military affairs.
+Having built word clouds for the communities that existed in the network, the main topics of discussion derived from the terms in the word clouds were climate change, student debt, technology, opioids, employment, and military affairs.